rokath/trice/docs/TriceEncodings.md

 #define TRICE_DEL  0xDE //!< Delete char, if follower of TRICE_ESC, deletes the meaning os TRICE_ESC making it an ordinary TRICE_ESC char.
 ```

-This is inserted as not counted value into the bytestream after an `0xec` to signal that this is an ordinary `0xec` byte inside the data stream.
+This is inserted as not counted value into the bytes stream after an `0xec` to signal that this is an ordinary `0xec` byte inside the data stream.
 As byte `0xec` is not used so often is is defined as ESC character:

 ### Length Code `LC`